So are its numbers.

 Each is why our nation embraces Memorial Day.

-All are why communities nationwide like our own Cleveland and Bradley County hometown host solemn observances on the Courthouse Plaza today.
+All are why communities nationwide like our Cleveland and Bradley County hometown host respectful observances on the Courthouse Plaza today.

 We don’t do it because it is fashion.